aginies/ai/README.md

 ## ComfyUI_AMD/docker-compose.yaml

 Create the container ComfyUI for **AMDGPU / rocm**.
 It will use Rocm 6.3 development release.
-You can use a stable one like 6.2, change the **pip install** in the **Dockerfile** to something like:
+You can use a stable one like 6.2, change the line which contains **rocm6.3** in the **Dockerfile** to something like:

 ```dockerfile
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/rocm6.2
 ```

+Also you need to adjust the **GFX** var in the **docker-compose.yaml** to your [card](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html)

 ## ComfyUI_NVIDIA/docker-compose.yaml